Pi Cluster Documentation

 sudo systemctl enable minio.service

-In case you have your own domain, a valid SSL certificate signed by Letsencrypt can be obtained for Minio server, using Certbot.
+In case you have your own domain, a valid TLS certificate signed by Letsencrypt can be obtained for Minio server, using Certbot.

-If generating valid SSL certificate is not possible, selfsigned certificates with a custom CA can be used instead.
+If generating public trusted TLS certificate is not possible, selfsigned certificates with a custom CA can be used instead.

 Follow this procedure for creating a self-signed certificate for Minio Server